Cultural views on the midriff and navel: Fashion

 Exposed midriff is associated with the crop top, often in association with low-rise clothing.
 Another way that the navel may be exposed is via a deep plunging neckline dress or top that drops below the natural waist line.

 Low-rise clothing began in the early 1990s, when the British magazine The Face featured Kate Moss in low-rise jeans on its March 1993 issue cover.
 Models such as Gisele Bündchen frequently flash their midriffs.
 In 1994, Art Cooper, editor-in-chief of GQ magazine said that his big seller in 1994 was the February issue with Geena Davis on the cover, on which she wore an Armani suit opened at the hips to reveal her navel.
 It sold about 400,000 copies.
 He stated, "Part of the success is the navel factor.
 I think the belly button is really an erogenous zone."

+In the 2020s, cutout wardrobes exposing wearer's belly button first started such as a Julia Garner's diamond-shaped midriff-baring dress in 2022 Emmys.
+Drawing an intense focus on their belly buttons has come being focal part of style and self-expression.